Annex SL in ISO 14001:2015

 Annex SL will save any organization seeking to adopt MSS time and cost.
 Because standards such as ISO 9001 and ISO 14001 have similar intents but different structures, text and terminology, they are more difficult to implement together.
-And while there are tools such as our own integrated standards documentation* (which helps eliminate this duplication effort by creating an Integrated Management System or IMS), there has been a call to streamline the certification process for multiple standards adoption.
-In addition, there is an opportunity for ISO to infuse new concepts across multiple MSS.
-These concepts include enfranchising customers, suppliers and impacted communities into the quality process; the shift toward service-oriented businesses; and the extension of digital aids to serve what are often geographically and organizationally dispersed workgroups.
+And while there are tools such as integrated standards documentation (which helps eliminate this duplication effort by creating an Integrated Management System or IMS), there has been a call to streamline the certification process for multiple standards adoption.

 An IMS can streamline a businesses operations by merging different areas of compliance.
 For example, combining quality, environmental and safety into a single IMS requires less resources and is more likely to succeed than maintaining separate management systems for each.
 Standards can either be combined or integrated.
-An Integrated Management System integrates two or more standards from different disciplines into one. (example: ISO 9001, ISO 14001, OHSAS 18001)
+An Integrated Management System integrates two or more standards from different disciplines into one. (example: ISO 9001 + ISO 14001 + ISO 45001)

 Rather than just creating parallel systems, true integration means that similar processes are implemented without duplication or confusion.
 IMS elements that exist in each system are treated as common resources.
 They are defined, deployed and managed in the same manner and do not have to deal with multiple, often slightly different interpretations of their roles in executing each standard.
 Annex SL should make creation of an IMS much easier.